shanhaiying/ALFRED/README.md

   copy the python class from leetcode leet keyword will reformat the class and paste in visual studio code.
 ```

+# Useful Workflows
+- Imgur Uploader (setup your own api key in imgur, install Json Helper macos app).
+Select an image in Finder, type
+  imgur in alfred it will give url link in clipboard.

 # New Alfred Settings
 ```